OBeautifulCode/AutoFakeItEasy/README.md

 -----
 - Under the covers, AutoFakeItEasy simply implements `IDummyFactory` and then bootstraps it into your app domain.
 - For any call To `A.Dummy<T>` where T is NOT an interface type and NOT an abstract type, AutoFakeItEasy uses [AutoFixture] to create the object.
+  - Interface and abstract types CAN be created if you add a custom dummy creator (see "Custom Dummy Creation" above).
+  - Otherwise, AutoFakeItEasy has no way of knowning what concrete type to instantiate!
 - [AutoFixture] has been customized so that:
   - Signed numeric types return positive, zero and negative numbers, instead of the default of positive numbers
   - `Enums` return random values instead of the default of sequential values